-Swelling or raised spot on a surface Both noun and verb are probably onomatopoeic, reflecting the sound of a blow.
+Swelling or raised spot on a surface Both noun and verb are probably onomatopoeic reflecting the sound of a onomatopoeic, reflecting the sound of a blow.
 Shakespeare's bump is a swelling that might be caused by a blow.

 Romeo and Juliet